engagepy/engagepy/README.md

 **A Short Code Story**

 > Post graduation I've spent my 20s in in the non code world.
 Doing entreprenuerial travel businesses and teaching scuba in Andaman Islands.
-This code path started around >30< with an urge to become code literate, leading to the objective: Build solutions, add to the open source community, and to hopefully contribute code in something meaningful.
+This code path started around >30< with an urge to become code literate, leading to the objective: Build solutions, add to the open source community, and to code with meaning & purpose.

 > Python, for it had me at first sight. python_learning repository has code written in my learning phase.
 It contains nuemerous .py files.
 Each representing an independent code project apt for beginners.
 The other repos are exciting too, do check them out.